clay-one/composer-core/docs/api-ref/fluent.md

 #### SetValueFromVariable
 > is same as `SetValue` (and the same effect can be achieved using that)
 > but it's a more convenient way of setting a property
-> or method with the contents of a variable from Composer.
+> or method with the contents of a variable from ComposerCore.

 #### UseConstructor
 > receives a `Type[]` and can be used to specify which constructor should
-> Composer use to instantiate the component. **Specifying the constructor is
+> ComposerCore use to instantiate the component. **Specifying the constructor is
 > optional most of the times, even if you're using a non-default constructor.**
 > But if you might have a `null` argument for the constructor, you will **have to**
 > specify the constructor using this method, because in that case inferring the